Kevingc15/Fandom-Marvel/README.md

 # Fandom-Marvel
-Website for practice HTML, CSS, BOOTSTRAP y JS.
+Website for practice HTML, CSS, BOOTSTRAP y JS (RESPONSIVE).
 Is a fandom of marvel, with info about series, films, characters and story.

 _______INDEX_______